Why is managed broadband a cost-effective addition to your service offering?

 Opportunities to earn

-Hi-spec broadband and Wi-Fi doesn’t just make the properties you manage more attractive to potential tenants; it can give you the opportunity to earn, too.
+Hi-spec broadband doesn’t just make the properties you manage more attractive to potential tenants… It can give you the opportunity to earn, too.
 Look out for letting agent referral schemes offering commission for referring properties.

-Keen to find out more about managed broadband, Wi-Fi services and internet in shared housing?
+Keen to find out more about our cost-effective managed broadband, Wi-Fi services and internet in shared housing?
 Visit our Letting Agents page for more information, or give us a call on 0333 577 0600.